rusticlion/Manastorm/docs/Visual_Language.md

 - `projectile`: Moves from source to target with trailing particles
 - `impact`: Creates a radial burst of particles from a central point
 - `aura`: Generates particles orbiting around a central point
-- `vertical`: Creates particles that move upward from a source point
 - `beam`: Creates a solid beam with particle effects along its length
 - `conjure`: Creates particles that rise toward the mana pool